 · Jillian Hesler – Healthy Environments– BS/Whiting School of Engineering: Jillian is majoring in Environmental Health and Engineering and Visual Arts.
 She is interested in enabling equitable access to environmentally protective solutions.

-· Saba Khalid – Gender Equity and Justice– MSc/School of Education: Saba worked for several years in research focusing on emotional regulation, trauma, and resilience in refugee and immigrant populations.
-She is interested adapting evidence-based mental health interventions in a culturally sensitive manner.
+· Saba Khalid – Gender Equity and Justice– MSc/School of Education: Gender Equity and Justice – MSc/School of Education: Saba has worked for several years in research examining cross-cultural differences in mood and emotion regulation.
+She is interested in further examining acculturation stress in refugee and immigrant populations and adapting evidence-based mental health interventions in a culturally sensitive manner.

 · Desiree LaGrappe – Gender Equity and Justice– MSN-MPH/School of Nursing & Bloomberg School of Public Health: Before coming to Hopkins, Desiree worked with Aboriginal communities in Australia affected by Machado-Joseph disease.
 A registered nurse, she is interested in applying her background in health promotion and sexual and reproductive rights to advance gender equity and justice.